MarkLaVenia/rockr/README.md

 ### Future development of `rockr`

-1. The most untuitive further development of `rockr` is to integrate web scraping into the workflow to more efficiently gather the data from the Twitter polls.
+1. The most intuitive further development of `rockr` is to integrate web scraping into the workflow to more efficiently gather the data from the Twitter polls.

 2. We could also draw upon existing datasets, such as [JarbasAI’s Metal Dataset](https://github.com/OpenJarbas/metal_dataset) on GitHub: a vast curation of metal bands, songs, and lyrics sorted by sub-genre.
-    Existing uses of this dataset unclude the [Metal Generator](https://ai-jarbas.gitbook.io/jarbasai/projects/metal-generator)
+    Existing uses of this dataset include the [Metal Generator](https://ai-jarbas.gitbook.io/jarbasai/projects/metal-generator)
     / [pymetal](https://github.com/OpenJarbas/pymetal) `Python` package
     for generating new band names, song names, and lyrics.